Research

 Current projects:

-- Precision Control of High-speed Autonomous Vehicles under High Disturbances (Army STTR Phase II; 2025-2027, with A. Willis, D. Maity, and Corvid Technologies).
+- Precision Control of High-speed Autonomous Vehicles under High Disturbances (Army STTR Phase I, flowthrough Corvid Technologies; 2023-2024, with A. Willis, D. Maity, and Corvid Technologies)

 research areas